nlsynth/karuta/docs/usersguide.rst

 Object distance
 ===============

 Elements of designs are placed onto the physical area of an FPGA and there are physical distances between them.
-So Karuta has a feature to specify number of clocks to propagete signals for communication.
+So Karuta has a feature to specify number of clocks to propagate signals for communication.

 .. code-block:: none